ashutoshchejarla/familyinfo/README.md

   * Improved styling and responsiveness.
   * Interactive charts and statistics about the family.

-We hope this app helps our family connect with our shared past and build a stronger future together\!
+i hope this app helps our family connect with our shared past and build a stronger future together\!